michaeldlee23/cs390-lab2/README.md

 Run `python lab2.py -h` to see usage instructions

 ### Viewing Learning Curves via Tensorboard
-Run `tensorboard logdir logs/fit` to startup local tensorboard, reachable at localhost:6006 once started
+Run `tensorboard --logdir logs/fit` to startup local tensorboard, reachable at localhost:6006 once started
 * Recorded logs are stored in `/logs/old`
 * Logs are grouped in "rounds"
   * A round consists of saved logs for all five datasets, run on the same architecture of network
 * To view a log, move the desired folder from `/logs/old/round/` to `/logs/fit/`, then refresh tensorboard
+  * May need to create /logs/fit/ folder
   * To view more than one dataset at a time, move all desired logs into `/logs/fit/`

 ### Viewing Saved Models